 Using games in the classroom is a proven strategy to increase student engagement as opposed to worksheet after worksheet.
-Games provide purposeful reinforcement and practice of skills, and increase memory and retention of information.
-Besides that, they’re just plain fun.
+They provide purposeful reinforcement and practice of skills, and increase memory and retention of information.
+Besides that, games are just plain fun.
 I am so excited to introduce you to Slip It and Flip It self-checking phonics games.
 They will quickly become your students’ favorite game to play during center or independent work time.

 what are slip it and flip it self checking phonics games?

 Slip it and Flip Its are fun, engaging, hands-on self correcting games.
 They provide independent practice designed to purposefully and meaningfully reinforce skills and concepts taught in the classroom.
 Because they are self correcting, students receive immediate feedback.
 Watch the quick video below to see one in action.

 Would you like to try using my Slip It and Flip It games in your classroom?
 I have a FREE sample of my CVC games you can get by clicking here.